About Earth Celebration

 Ranked No. 1 in 2018 for International Visitor Satisfaction on Travel Site “japan-guide.com”

-Every year since 1988, the rich natural splendour of Sado has set the stage for arts and culture festival Earth Celebration (EC).
+Every year since 1988, the rich natural splendor of Sado has set the stage for arts and culture festival Earth Celebration (EC).
 Hosted by world-renowned taiko ensemble Kodo and its home, Sado Island, EC seeks an alternative global culture through musical and cultural collaborations with artists and festivalgoers from around the world.
 The result is three days of exciting performances featuring Kodo and special guests, unique opportunities to enjoy the culture, nature, and tastes of Sado, and much more.

 EC has been described by the New York Times as “Japan’s leading music event.”
 The event was awarded The Japan Foundation Global Citizens Award in 1994 and the Furusato Event Grand Prize by the Minister of Internal Affairs and Communications award in 2008.
 In 2009, Earth Celebration Committee was honored with the Tiffany Foundation Award for the Preservation of Japanese Traditional Arts and Culture in Contemporary Society.